Neel-Nagarajan/AgentEvalHarness/README.md

 CTO - Responsbile for Company wide AI standards

 *** Problem Statement ***
-In an big Enterprise IT, there are 1000's of applications supporting business in various ways.
+In an big Enterprise IT, there are 1000's of applications supporting businesses in various ways.
 With the advent of AI, every team is working on building AI Agents.
 There is a separate platform team which is responsible for giving Agent runtimes and running them optimized.
 In a traditional IT Environment, platform team cannot block the business from building agents or build it for them due to lack of business knowledge and not being a scalable model.
 The issue we see in production is - these agents are not sometimes optized for their use case.
 Every use case is different and requires different optimization levers right from model selection to caching.